James Wisniewski

-James Joseph Wisniewski (born February 21, 1984) is an American professional ice hockey defenseman who is currently an unrestricted free agent.
+James Joseph Wisniewski (born February 21, 1984) is an American former professional ice hockey defenseman.
 He most recently played for the Kassel Huskies of the German DEL2.
 He has previously played in the National Hockey League (NHL) for the Chicago Blackhawks, Anaheim Ducks, New York Islanders, Montreal Canadiens, Columbus Blue Jackets, and Carolina Hurricanes.

 Playing career

-Early Years
+Early years

 As a youth, Wisniewski played in the 1998 Quebec International Pee-Wee Hockey Tournament with the Detroit Compuware minor ice hockey team.

 Wisniewski started his junior ice hockey career with the Plymouth Whalers of the Ontario Hockey League (OHL) in 2000.
 He improved every year significantly, and was drafted in the fifth round, 156th overall, by the Chicago Blackhawks in 2002.
 At the start of the 2003–04 season, he was named captain of the Whalers.
 That year, he scored 17 goals, 11 on the power-play.
 He finished 24th in overall scoring with 70 points, third amongst defensemen and just six points short of the OHL lead, set by Kingston Frontenacs defenseman Bryan Rodney.
 For his efforts, Wisniewski was awarded the OHL's 2004 Max Kaminsky Trophy as the most outstanding defenseman.
 He also took home the OHL's parent league, the Canadian Hockey League (CHL)'s, Defenseman of the Year award.
 This recognition gained Wisniewski a contract with Chicago, and a jump to the American Hockey League (AHL)'s Norfolk Admirals, the Blackhawks' top minor league affiliate.

 Wisniewski was called up early to the Blackhawks in the 2006–07 season and stuck with the team.
 However, he tore his anterior cruciate ligament (ACL) during the first period in a game against the Los Angeles Kings on March 5, 2007, and was placed on injured reserve, missing the rest of the season.